css-raku/CSS-Properties-raku/README.md

 A child class can inherit from one or more parent classes.
 This follows CSS standards:

-- not all properties are inherited; for example `color` is inherited, but `margin` is not.
+- not all properties are inherited by default; for example `color` is, but `margin` is not.

 - the `inherit` keyword can be used in the child property to ensure inheritance.